reenactheory/renactemotion/README.md

 - ⚡ Fun fact: ...
 -->

-Designer Jenna who wants to make design useful by seeing and learning a lot ✍️
+Hi!
+I'm Designer Jenna who wants to make design useful by seeing and learning a lot. ✍️